-- 1. Via Ethernet network, by means of a web browser. - 2.
+- 1. Via Ethernet network, by means of a web browser.
+Data transmission in the network is encrypted by means of an advanced algorithm, based on 192-bit key. - 2.
 Through the RS-232 port, by means of the ETHM-2 Soft program.